Henry Eckford (shipbuilder): Personal life

+In April 1799, the 24-year-old Eckford married 20-year-old Marion Bedell.
+They had nine children:.

-Sarah Eckford married the noted American poet Joseph Rodman Drake in 1816, and the couple gave Eckford his first grandchild in 1819.
-Janet Eckford married the American zoologist James Ellsworth De Kay.
+Their daughter Sarah Eckford married the noted American poet Joseph Rodman Drake in 1816, and the couple gave Eckford his first grandchild in 1819.
+Another daughter, Janet Eckford, married the American zoologist James Ellsworth De Kay.

 Shipbuilding in New York

 In 1799 or 1800, Eckford moved into a house on Long Island and opened his own shipyard on the East River in Brooklyn.
-He designed and built his first ship, the three-masted Sportsman (later renamed Samuel Elam) of 324 gross tons, in 1800.
+He designed and built his first ship, the three-masted Sportsman (later renamed Samuel Elam) of 324 gross refgister tons, in 1800.
 Around 1802, he sold his yard and moved back across the river to New York City, where he and Edward or Lester Beebe (sources differ) opened a new shipyard together.
 The yard prospered, turning out a series of ships that were handy and seaworthy, and upon which Eckford built a reputation as a talented shipbuilder.
 He also befriended the successful New York shipbuilder Christian Bergh, and on 10 June 1803, became a United States citizen.
 He joined the Society of Mechanics and Tradesmen of the City of New York and a Freemason lodge, where he met such prominent New Yorkers as Mayor DeWitt Clinton, Governor Daniel Tompkins, Chancellor Robert Livingston, and John Jacob Astor, with whom he formed a lasting business partnership.
 Eckford built the three-masted ship Beaver (427 tons) for Astor in 1805, and the great success of the ship established him as one of New York's best naval architects and shipbuilders.
 Later in the year, he constructed the ship Magdalen for Astor, and in 1808 he built the brig Sylph for him.